zf4223v1ms7/nexus-sdk/docs/guides/math-branching-dag-entry.md

 ### 5. Why Entry Groups Are Required

 Without entry groups, the DAG would have an issue: both `add_input_and_default` and `mul_inputs` would be considered entry vertices, but both connect to the same input port of `is_negative`.
-This creates a potential race condition (violating Rule 5 of the DAG Construction Guide).
+This creates a potential race condition (violating Rule 5 of the [Workflow](../../nexus-next/packages/workflow.md)).
 With entry groups, we explicitly specify which entry paths are valid and ensure they won't be active simultaneously.

 ## Putting It All Together